Neotext.org Certificate Policy

 Overview of Certification

-· This policy was created to be in contrary to the prior certificates authorities for cost effectiveness and attempts to better represent honest indication of validity parties to the best of known chain of command in any already present defaulting liability situation.
-In order to browse and have Neotext.org application’s digital signatures validated and OK, you must choose to individually install three certificates of a single chain, acknowledging each, starting with the self signed root authority certificate party, Nicholas Forystek, downloadable here: Nicholas Forystek.cab.
+· This policy was created for effectiveness and to eliminate cost of third party authority certificate issuers as Neotext is mom-profit.
+The chain is purposely built to complexity of covering all services in one chain that the Neotext, web, and applications need in secure communications and software assurance.
+In order to browse and have Neotext.org application’s digital signatures validated and OK, you must choose to manually install the certificates, acknowledging each, starting with the self signed root authority certificate party, Nicholas Forystek, downloadable here: Nicholas Forystek.cab.

 · The certificate chain of three, cascaded certificates, are being used for all of the following services provided to any connected client, includes; SSL (for HTTP, FTP, IMAP, POP3, Remote Desktop) and Code Signing with Time Stamping.
 When browsing the website you have the option of viewing it in SSL via https, or with out SSL via http.
 The above certificate is not a requirement for most browsers, and browsers will not immediately allow continued use of a unknown root authority with out the end user extra consent step.